BombShellReaper/Palworld-Linux-Server/README.md

     sudo ufw enable

 --------------------------------------------------------------------------------
-# Step 4: Create a non sudo User
+# Step 4: Create a Non Sudo User

 Replace "*your_username*" with the desired username.